 This is, of course, absolutely not true.
 Many, many composers have written more than nine symphonies, including some of the most celebrated symphonists in music history like Haydn (who composed over 100) and Mozart (over 40).

-Lists of composers who succumbed to the dreaded curse often cite a handful of nineteenth- and early-twentieth-century composers: Beethoven, Bruckner (although he died with his ninth symphony technically unfinished and withdrew two other symphonies from his oeuvre…); Schubert (although his eligibility for inclusion depends on how many of his unfinished symphonies you count…); Dvorak (who did compose nine symphonies, although four weren’t discovered until after his death…); and Mahler (who wrote a tenth large-scale instrumental work but didn’t label it as a symphony, some say specifically to avoid the curse, only to die a few years later while composing his actual tenth symphony…).
+Lists of composers who succumbed to the dreaded curse often cite a handful of nineteenth- and early-twentieth-century composers: Beethoven, Bruckner (although he died with his ninth symphony technically unfinished and withdrew two other symphonies from his oeuvre…); Schubert (although his eligibility for inclusion depends on how many of his unfinished symphonies you count…); Dvorak (who did compose nine symphonies, although four weren’t discovered until after his death…); and Mahler (who some say specifically avoided calling large-scale symphonic works symphonies in order to avoid the curse, only to die a few years later while composing his actual tenth symphony…).
 This list alone should give you an indication of the mental gymnastics people have gone to in their quest to prove the theory!

 With very few clear-cut examples of composers who fit neatly into the curse’s model, Beethoven’s monumental Symphony No. 9, already an incredibly important and paradigm-shifting work in its own right, earns an added layer of significance…